 2. The original certificate

-We ask that you return the original marriage certificate before we can issue a new corrected version.
+We ask you to return the original marriage certificate before we can issue a corrected version.

 3. Evidence to support the correction